Informo/specs/content/information-distribution/source.md

 Let's consider a news website, named "ACME News", publishing news in both English and French, each on a localised website.
-We'll also consider `@acmenews:example.com` its main Informo source, and `@acmenewsfr:example.com` its sub-sources, handling the publications of articles in French.
+We'll also consider `@acmenews:example.com` its main Informo source, and `@acmenewsfr:example.com` its sub-source handling the publications of articles in French.
 The publication of articles in English is done by ACME News's main source, `@acmenews:example.com`.